Latency-aware End-to-end Multi-path Data Transmission for URLLC Services: Simulation

-In this section, we solved the proposed optimization problem by conducting the various simulations.
-To justify the effectiveness of our proposed E2E multi-path solution, we apply baseline solutions to compare with the multi-path solution.
-Specifically, the baseline solutions are described as follows: \begin{itemize} \item \textbf{Single path solution}: UE uses a fixed path (path 1 or path 2) for all traffic types in all time intervals; \item \textbf{Path selection solution}: UE dynamically selects a better path between two paths (path 1 and path 2) for all traffic types during each time interval.
-This baseline solution can be considered as a traffic switching scheme. \end{itemize} We consider a general scenario where two BSs are fixed while UE does 2-D random walk between the BSs, and UE is always in their coverage overlapping areas.
-To investigate the performance difference between the multi-path and baselines, we consider the following more detailed scenarios: \begin{itemize} \item \textbf{Scenario 1}: UE walks around the center of two BSs; \item \textbf{Scenario 2}: UE walks around one of BSs (e.g., BS 2) in most time. \end{itemize}
+In this section, we test the proposed UL E2E multi-path solution by conducting various simulations in Matlab.
+We propose two baseline solutions to justify the effectiveness of our proposed solution, which are described as follows: \begin{itemize} \item \textbf{Single-path solution}: UE uses a fixed path (i.e., path 1 or path 2) for all traffic types in all time intervals; \item \textbf{Path-selection solution}: UE dynamically selects a better path between two paths for all traffic types in each time interval. \end{itemize} In our simulation scenario, UE does a 2-D random walk between the two fixed BSs, and UE is always in their coverage overlapping areas.
+To investigate the performance difference between the multi-path and baselines, we consider the following more detailed scenarios: \begin{itemize} \item \textbf{Scenario 1}: UE walks around the center of two BSs; \item \textbf{Scenario 2}: UE walks around one of BSs (e.g., BS2) in most time. \end{itemize}

-The simulation under each scenario follows 3GPP Uma NLOS channel model \cite{3gpp.38.901}.
-We consider two traffic types with different characteristics: One (i.e., traffic type 1) has the small packet size and the high packet arrival rate, while the other (i.e., traffic type 2) has the large packet size and the low packet arrival rate.
-All simulations are conducted in Matlab.
-The main simulation setup is summarized in Table \ref{tab:sim_para}.
-For a fair comparison between the proposed multi-path solution and the baselines, regarding the total transmit power, UE assigns the whole transmit power $P_{tot}$ to the selected path under path selection solution and the fixed path under single path solution.
-Regarding the total bandwidth, BS 1 and BS 2 are assumed to have the equal bandwidth (i.e., $B_1 = B_2$), and each BS has the half of total bandwidth under multi-path solution and path selection solution.
-By contrast, the single BS utilizes the total bandwidth for the fixed path under single path solution.
-Regarding the QoS flow, the GBR under each solution keeps the same because the GBR is affected by the QoS flow from other UEs over the N3 link.
+The main simulation setup is summarized in Table \ref{tab:sim_para}, where the used two traffic types have different characteristics.
+The proposed solution is solved by using Matlab CVX.
+For a fair comparison between the proposed multi-path solution and the baselines, UE assigns the whole transmit power $P_{tot}$ to the selected path under the path-selection solution and the fixed path under the single-path solution.
+Meanwhile, BS1 and BS2 are assumed to have equal bandwidth (i.e., $B_1 = B_2$), and each BS has the half of total bandwidth under the multi-path solution and the path-selection solution.
+By contrast, the single BS utilizes the total bandwidth for the fixed path under the single-path solution.
+The GBR in each time interval under each solution keeps the same.